 We are proud to be involved in local business forums to try and regenerate the local economy.
 We now work with the local council and government on various projects to create jobs and were also involved in a scheme to create apprentice openings for school leavers.
 We’re also involved with some local business forums and back in 2012, I was invited to a government meeting with the deputy PM and other ministers.

 We consider ourselves privileged to have our own company and where possible we try to put something back.
 Over the last few years we have done marathons (yes, I know it’s hard to believe when you see me!).In 2008 I did my first marathon and went on to do over 40 marathons including twice doing 10 marathons in 10 days, and 7 marathons in 7 days.
-We have also organised two charity balls and in total, in the last 10 years, we have raised £50,000 for various charities.
+We have also organised three charity balls and in total, in the last 10 years, we have raised £75,000 for various charities.
 Nowadays I am down to half marathons but not given up just yet !

 As we know with Brexit everyone is in changing times.
 This could mean more holidays for people in the UK or it could mean making campers becomes more expensive, especially when like many we use parts from the EU.
 We know that in 2018/19 caravan sales are drastically down and motorhome and camper sales are up so the future is looking bright for campervans.
 And with more and more people using the compact campers as a daily car, we expect sales to keep increasing.

 If you’re looking for a campervan be it from us or anyone else your about to spend a lot of money and we would advise visiting as many dealers and converters as possible before buying anything.
 Obviously, we say this with confidence that you will hopefully want to deal with us but if I had a pound for every time we had someone buy a van from someone that didn’t fit their needs and the words “it was cheap” were said I could retire!